 3. Automate your follow-ups.

 As an email marketer, you know that the number of people who open and respond to your email outreach on the first message is a small percentage of your overall supporter population.
-That’s why you should follow-up through a drip campaign when marketing your events!
+That’s why you should follow up through a drip campaign when marketing your events!

-Automation strategies can be based on timing or on member activity, but the most comprehensive strategies combine both to ensure that your supporters are always reminded of your upcoming event.
+Automating your ongoing communications reduces the chance that someone gets lost in the shuffle.
+Automation strategies can be based on timing or member activity, but the most comprehensive strategies combine both to ensure that your event stays top of mind for interested supporters.

 - Setting invitation emails to go out 90 days, 60 days, and 30 days before the event.
 Don’t forget to remove supporters from these emails once they’ve registered for your event!